Property Tax Protection Program

 ARB Compensation

-The total budget for the ARB in 2023 was $495,000.
-This was mostly to compensate the members of the board for their 105 days of work.
-The highest paid board members received $248 per day, the median was $198, while the lowest got a respectable $197.
-While these payrates were under the statewide Texas averages of $295 for high pay and $275 for median, the low pay was actually better than the average of $176.
+The total budget for the ARB in 2024 was $1.07 million.
+This was mostly to compensate the members of the board for their 107 days of work.
+The highest paid board members received $250 per day, the median was $225, while the lowest got a respectable $200.
+Montgomery paid its members more than most other counties and blew away the state average, which was $213 for the high pay and $170 for the low.
+While there were many shortcomings in the county, compensation was not one of them.
+This is to be expected with a budget that doubled from the previous year, while also shedding members.

 TERMS/ DISCLAIMER